The Turning Point Program is a tuition-based program.

 Payment for the college elective is due within a week of registration.

 It is the responsibility of each individual and family to determine how they will pay for the program and make arrangements with any third party who may be supporting any of the program costs.

 Division of Vocational Rehabilitation

 Families and Individuals need to discuss their vocational plan with a DVR counselor to determine if attending Turning Point aligns with their Individualized Plan for Employment (IPE).

 New Jersey Department of Human Services

 Generally, to receive services, you must show that you have a severe, chronic physical and/or mental impairment that: manifests in the developmental years, before age 22; is life-long; and substantially limits you at least in three of the following life activities: self-care, learning, mobility, communication, self-direction, economic self sufficiency and the ability to live independently.

 Department of Social Security Administration

-Individual Training Accounts
+Individual Training Accounts (ITAs)

 ITAs are funds set aside by the One-Stop Career Centers to help individuals pay for training that will lead to obtaining employment.

-Plans for Achieving Self-Support
+Plans for Achieving Self-Support (PASS)

 In essence, this plan allows an individual to work and save money and not be penalized by a deduction from their SSI or SSDI check.
 However, there are restrictions on what the saved money may be used for.

 Student Financial Aid (FAFSA)

-Turning Point students are not currently eligible to apply for financial aid.
+Turning Point students are NOT currently eligible to apply for financial aid.